Fire salamander offspring in the archaeological project

 Photo: UniService Third Mission

-To protect against a deadly fungus, a conservation and breeding project led by university biologist Sabrina Bleidißel is building up a reserve population of fire salamanders in cooperation with the Green Zoo and the Lower Nature Conservation Authority in Wuppertal.
+A conservation and breeding project led by university biologist Sabrina Bleidißel is building up a reserve population of fire salamanders to protect against a deadly fungus.
+The project cooperates with the Wuppertal Zoo and the Lower Nature Conservation Authority in Wuppertal.

 Batrachochytrium salamandrivorans, better known as Bsal, is a deadly fungus that dramatically decimates fire salamander populations.
-Dr Sabrina Bleidißel, a biologist at the University of Wuppertal, has been leading the nationwide unique ex-situ protection and conservation breeding programme for the native fire salamander, known as the 'Fire Salamander Ark Project' for short, since March 2021.
-She reports that salamander populations are declining because the habitat is becoming smaller and smaller, for example due to the development of new housing estates or road construction.
-But a major problem is the fungus, which has been spreading more and more in recent years and is bringing the population to its knees.
-The infected fire salamanders are very likely to die and the populations are collapsing as a result.
-In some places, entire fire salamander populations are disappearing and areas are suddenly devoid of these amphibians."
+Dr Sabrina Bleidißel, a biologist at the University of Wuppertal, has been leading the nationwide unique ex-situ protection and conservation breeding programme for the native fire salamander, known as the “Archeprojekt Feuersalamander“ (“Fire Salamander Ark Project”)' for short, since March 2021.
+She reports that salamander populations are declining because the habitat is becoming smaller and smaller, e.g., due to the development of new housing estates or road construction.
+However, a major problem is the fungus, which has been spreading more and more in recent years and is bringing the population to its knees.
+The infected fire salamanders are very likely to die and as a result the populations are collapsing.
+In some places, entire fire salamander populations are disappearing and areas are suddenly devoid of these amphibians.

-There are almost no fire salamanders left in the Burgholz forest area
+There are almost no fire salamanders left in the Burgholz arboretum

 Photo: Fire salamander setting larvae, CC BY-SA 4.0

-Several institutions have come together to save the native fire salamander in the 'Fire Sal amander Ark Project', the only pilot project of its kind in Germany.
-"This is a collaboration with the Green Zoo and the Lower Nature Conservation Authority of the City of Wuppertal.
-In the environment department, Karin Rikono, who initiated the project and fully supported it until her retirement, deserves special mention."
+Several institutions have come together to save the native fire salamander in the “Archeprojekt Feuersalamander“ (“Fire Salamander Ark Project”), the only pilot project of its kind in Germany.
+“This is a collaboration between the university, the Green Zoo and the Lower Nature Conservation Authority of the City of Wuppertal.
+In the environment department, Karin Rikono, who initiated the project and fully supported it until her retirement, deserves special mention.”
 In addition, several private entrepreneurs were also won over, such as the Iseke family from Kalkwerke Oetelshofen, who provided premises.
-"Without the support of numerous other stakeholders such as the zoo association, NABU Wuppertal, the Biostation Mittlere Wupper and many others, the project could not be realised in this form," explains the scientist.
+“Without the support of numerous other stakeholders such as the Zoo-Verein Wuppertal e.V., NABU Wuppertal, the Biostation Mittlere Wupper and many others, the project could not be realised in this form,” the scientist explains.

 Animals are taken from the wild

 To protect the fire salamanders, animals are taken from the wild with special precautions.
-"We do this by paying close attention to hygiene," says Bleidißel.
-"When we go into the forest, our shoes are disinfected and when we come out, we disinfect them again.
-In the Ark Project, we take fire salamander larvae or adults from the wild in Wuppertal.
-They first go into quarantine at the Green Zoo."
+“We do this by paying close attention to hygiene,” Bleidißel says.
+“When we go into the forest, our shoes are disinfected and when we come out, we disinfect them again.
+In the ”Arche-Projekt”, we take fire salamander larvae or adults from the wild in Wuppertal.
+First, they are put in quarantine at the Green Zoo.”
 There, the animals are then swabbed with a cotton swab and molecularly tested for the fungus.
-If this swab is negative, they are quarantined at the university for 60 days.
+If this swab is negative, they are put in quarantine at the university’s facilities for 60 days.
 After quarantine, they are tested again for the fungus.
-"If they are healthy, they are then moved to a suitable room on the Oetelshofen lime works site for permanent housing."
+“If they are healthy, they are moved to a suitable room on the Oetelshofen lime works site for permanent housing.”
 The room in Oetelshofen is full of terrariums and boxes for the fire salamanders.
-The containers have various structures with moss, tree hollows and stones.
+The containers have various structures with moss, tree hollows, and stones.
 There is also soil as a substrate and water bowls.
-On site, the students look after the animals' welfare under the guidance of the project partners.
+On site, the students look after the animals’ well-being under the guidance of the project partners.
 The facility can accommodate up to 100 animals.

 Fire salamander larva